 The mountain peaks are cloudy for the better and worst part of the year, and hands of the sea of mist that surround the continent reach to the land much closer here than anywhere else on the continent.The mid-spring winds were blowing with butterflies sizzling in the wind to the smell of blossoming flowers, flowing through the wind like a low pitch in a song, unaware to any.

-The River Ler, life vein of the land gurgled down the land through the woods synonymous to the suffocating sound rising from the black-robed man’s throat.
+The River Ler, life vein of the land gurgled down the land through the woods synonymous with the suffocating sound rising from the black-robed man’s throat.

 Rip that laugh off him.
 Nip it.
 Rip it.
 A voice echoed in the mind of the Mad God.